Lakeland, Queensland: History

 James Earl (24 October 1835 – 14 October 1905) of Butchers Hill, Lakeland.

 Yalanji (also known as Kuku Yalanji, Kuku Yalaja, Kuku Yelandji, and Gugu Yalanji) is an Australian Aboriginal language of Far North Queensland.
 The traditional lands of the Western Yalanji people commence just north of the township of Lakeland and continue southwards past the southern boundary of the locality of Lakeland.

 James Earl was granted a lease to occupy pastoral land in March 1877.
 He named his station Butcher's Hill after Butcher’s Hill Farm in Littleport, Cambridgeshire, England where he lived as a child.
 It was also known as Turalba Station.
 The locality was variously known as being in the Cooktown or Laura districts.
 In September 1899 Earl's daughter Sarah Campbell Earl of Turalba Station married Samuel William Wellington Cook, a part owner of the adjacent Spring Vale Station.
 These two stations comprise the majority of the current locality of Lakeland.

 Mining had commenced on the West Normanby Goldfield by the end of 1874.
 This goldfield should not be confused with the Normanby Goldfield near Bowen, which opened in 1871.
 Mining continued intermittently, depending on gold prices, until 1999.

 The Normanby Diggings Native Mounted Police camp was located on the West Normanby River just south-east of Butchers Hill and operated for 7 years between 1885 and 1892.

 The Normanby Reefs Post Office was renamed Earlton (Earltown) Post Office in 1890.
 It was closed in December 1892.

 Clive J Foyster was an entrepreneur, mining company chief and farmer who bought Butchers Hill in 1968.
 In a private venture known as Lakeland Downs development began with the clearing of land intended for agriculture, and two irrigation dams were constructed.
 Dry land and irrigated cropping commenced with plantings of maize and sorghum and later of peanuts and coffee.
 More intensive cattle grazing also commenced.
 Eventually 70000 acre were cleared.
 In the 1980s Lakeland Downs was sold, divided into freehold farms averaging about 990 acre.

 Lakeland Downs is named for William (Billy) Lakeland who was one of the earliest prospectors of Cape York Peninsula.
 The township of Lakeland Downs came into being to service this development, and is now known as Lakeland.

 Butcher's Hill State School opened on 23 August 1969.
 The first teacher was Lorraine Woergoetter.
 Within two years it had been renamed Lakeland Downs State School.

+St Mary Queen of Peace Chapel, a non-denominational chapel, was opened on 3 July 2025 by Bishop Joe Caddy and Father Dariusz Osinski, both from the Catholic Diocese of Cairns.
+It was built by the local farmers, Peter and Francis Inderbitzin on Mount Mclean, for use by their many Tongan farm workers, who desired a dedicated place for Christian worship.